sidhathmishra/python/README.md

 # python
-this is my python projects
+this is my python projects and programs that i have practiced